An Excerpt from active measures: part ii

 Then the wind.
 Howling, frigid wind.

 His stomach was thrust into his throat so suddenly he felt it might hurl out his mouth.
 He was falling, he realized.
 Rapidly.
-It was painful to breathe, like the air had been sucked from his lungs.
+It was painful to breathe, as if the air was being sucked from his lungs.

 And it was so cold.

-The wind pulled at him so fiercely, he thought the belt around his waist was all that kept him from being launched out of his seat and thrown across the cabin.
+The wind pulled at him so fiercely that he thought the belt around his waist was all that kept him from being launched from his seat and thrown across the cabin.

-Taghavi impulsively reached out and slammed his left arm across Zamanian’s chest and forced him back into the seat.
+Taghavi impulsively reached out and slammed his arm across Zamanian’s chest, forcing him back into the seat.
 He didn’t know why.
 It made no sense, but he cared for Zamanian.
 He wanted to help, to protect him, even if it was useless.
-Zamanian’s whole body tensed, his eyes squeezed shut, and his hands gripped the seat beneath him.
-And then he heard screaming, somewhere ahead of him.
+Zamanian’s whole body tensed, his eyes clenched shut, and his hands gripped the seat beneath him.
+And then Taghavi heard screaming somewhere ahead of him.
 Not mechanical screaming, not another alarm.
 This was different.
-It was a man screaming, crying out in agonized horror, pleading for God to save him.
-Who could possibly be screaming? he wondered.
+It was a man screaming, crying in agonized horror, pleading for God.
+Who could possibly be screaming? he somehow wondered.
 It didn’t matter.

 Oxygen masks fell loose from the ceiling.